redrohX/dotfiles/README.md

 # Niels' dotfiles

-I blatently stole this from [Paul Irish](https://github.com/paulirish/dotfiles/).
+I blatantly stole this from [Paul Irish](https://github.com/paulirish/dotfiles/).
 It's just a place where I store my own dotfiles.

 The thing I hate most is starting out from scratch on a new machine.
 This will help me get up to speed and import all my favorite dotfiles.